nkpe/Pairs-Game/README.md

 # Pairs Game - Project Two
 <!-- explains what the project does and the value that it provides to its users. -->

-The purpose of this game is to help aspiring mixologists to recognise and name classic cocktails.
+The purpose of this game is to help aspiring mixologists to recognise and name classic cocktails in a fun environment.
+It can also be played as fun for those that wish to test their cocktail knowledge.
 # UX

 ## Overview